Everything You Wanted to Know About Visual Snow

 What’s Ahead for Patients?

 There could be great things ahead for visual snow patients as new research is looking into treatments and cures for the condition.
 The Eye on Vision Foundation (EOVF) is a 501(c)3 non-profit organization that is devoted to finding a cure for visual snow and related conditions.
 The EOVF founder, Jennifer Ambrose, is a sufferer of VS and it has had a significant impact on her life.
 She has had it since childhood, but the symptoms increased in intensity in 2005 to the point that it affected her quality of life.
-Her symptoms have calmed some since 2014, but she is still very much affected.
-She hopes that the research funded by her foundation will open new doors to help and relief for visual snow patients.
+Her symptoms, which had calmed some since her initial diagnosis, came back with a vengeance in 2014, and she is still very much affected.
+She hopes that the research funded by her foundation will open new doors to provide help and relief for visual snow patients.
 Most of all, she is looking for a cure.

 Visual Snow 2019 Update